ainsleyclark/wp-squidge/README.md

 ## Render Images

-To render images in templates, you can either set up nginx or apache rules to serve images dynamically or used the `squidge_image` helper function.
+To render images in templates, you can either set up nginx or apache rules to serve images dynamically or use the `squidge_image` helper function.
 This dynamically checks if an `.avif` or `.webp` file is available on the file system and returns the output.